TOP MNC — AWS / DevOps INTERVIEW QUESTIONS

 * Build History: The build history on the Jenkins dashboard shows the status of past builds, including failed builds.

 * Jenkins System Logs: System logs for Jenkins are typically located in the Jenkins home directory, often under a directory named logs.
-Common log files include jenkins.log for general server logs and access_log for access logs.
+Common log files include jenkins.log general server logs and access_log for access logs.

 * Notifications: If configured, Jenkins can send email notifications or integrate with messaging platforms like Slack to notify users of build failures.